Po-Jan/Maze/README.md

 - Timer to track completion time
 - Reset functionality to restart the game
 - Automatic game stop when reaching the finish line
-- (Upcoming) Path illumination to help visualize the correct route
+- Path illumination to help visualize the correct route

 ## Project Structure
 ```